+Torvald is in midmarket lending at Bank One.
+Krogstad is running from the Securities and Exchange Commission.
+Mrs. Lind is a needy refugee from Arthur Andersen.
+Dr. Rank is an iconoclastic college pall with liver cancer.
+And Nora?
+She’s a Whole Foods-loving art history ditz with a penchant for gourmet chocolates and maxed-out plastic.
 It’s far from a flawless bit of time travel, and the text has some fat to cut.
-But Rebecca Gilman’s savvy, commercial, droll and deliciously caustic updating of Ibsen’s marital classic “A Doll’s House” barbecues modern-day, debt-ridden Chi yuppies -- complete with their nannies, flatscreen TVs, overpriced condos, lousy ethics and marriages built on sexual frippery.
+But just as her “Spinning Into Butter” skewered liberal racism, so Rebecca Gilman’s savvy, commercial, droll and deliciously caustic updating of Ibsen’s marital classic “A Doll’s House” barbecues modern-day, debt-ridden Chi yuppies — complete with their nannies, flatscreen TVs, overpriced condos, lousy ethics and marriages built on sexual frippery.